A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Introduction

+\blue{While federated computation serves as the foundational infrastructure for distributed computation, federated analytics, and federated learning are distinct but closely related concepts that operate within this framework.
+Federated learning (FL) is an instance of this computing paradigm that targets collaborative model training without centralizing the raw data.
+It has been widely studied, deployed in the real world, and adequately surveyed \cite{nguyen2021federated,lim2020federated,yin2021comprehensive,zhang2021survey,khan2021federated}.
 Federated analytics (FA) is another emerging instance of the federated computation paradigm, which conducts data analytics tasks on distributed data held by different data owners (clients).
-The term ``federated analytics'' was first introduced by Google in 2020 \cite{fa20} to describe ``the practice of applying data science methods to the analysis of raw data that is stored locally on users’ devices''.
-The first application of FA is conducted by Google researchers \cite{fa20}, where the FA scheme is designed to evaluate the accuracy of a trained FL model against client data in local devices.
-FA extends the application of currently successful FL to broader data analytics tasks other than model training for deep learning.
-In contrast to classical data analytics workflow, which usually requires the clients to upload their raw data to a centralized server, FA prevents any transmission of raw data leaving the client they originated, in order to save communication costs and preserve the data privacy of clients.
+The term ``federated analytics'' was first introduced by Google in 2020 \cite{fa20} to describe ``the practice of applying data science methods to the analysis of raw data that is stored locally on users’ devices''.} FA extends the application of currently successful FL to broader data analytics tasks other than model training for deep learning. \blue{For instance, the first application of FA is conducted by Google researchers \cite{fa20}, where the FA scheme is designed to evaluate the accuracy of a trained FL model against client data in local devices.
+The primary distinction between FA and FL lies in their different focused tasks, in that FA focuses on descriptive tasks, and FL focuses on predictive tasks.
+For instance, while FL focuses on training a machine learning model across multiple devices, such as in predictive text algorithms on smartphones, FA can be applied to tasks like aggregating statistical summaries such as collecting statistics, frequent pattern mining, location heatmap, and healthcare data analysis.
+These tasks do not involve procedures of machine learning model training, so FL cannot be applied.} In contrast to classical data analytics workflow, which usually requires the clients to upload their raw data to a centralized server, FA prevents any transmission of raw data leaving the client they originated, with in order to save communication costs and preserve the data privacy of clients.